intel/device-modeling-language/test/1.2/internal/README.md

 interference from the programmer.
-Attributes of confidential registers will be registered as internal attributes and their docstring will not be registered as part of property of that attribute, hence completely hidden from the on-line help system.
-Lastly, bank/register/bitfield marked as confidential will not be processed when generating the xml information file for the device.
+Attributes of confidential registers will be registered as internal attributes and their docstring will not be registered as part of property of that attribute, hence completely hidden from the online help system.
+Lastly, banks/registers/bitfields marked as confidential will not be processed when generating the XML information file for the device.

-For convenience, there is a global hidden parameter `_build_confidentiality` that DML compiler recognized as a way to specify the confidentiality of the target being built.
+For convenience, there is a global hidden parameter `_build_confidentiality` that the DML compiler recognizes as a way to specify the confidentiality of the target being built.
 This parameter is preferably defined in the Makefile as an input parameter to the DML compiler and is effectively serving as a threshold confidentiality